DeepTempo/docs/docs/snowflake.md

 CALL management.create_resources();
 ```
 #### Purpose:
-Initializes the application by loading required model weights and configurations
-Required Permissions: Warehouse, compute pool, and task management access
+Initializes the application by loading required model weights and configuration using the granted permissions for warehouse and compute pool creation and task management

 #### Note:
 It is recommended that you run this command before running the sheet as a whole.
 It can take some time for the resources to spin up.
 If you are the account admin you can monitor resources using `SHOW COMPUTE POOLS IN ACCOUNT;`.
 Once the compute pools are idle you may continue with the rest of the worksheet.